 - Solidarity and Alternative Economies

 - Migration, Migrants to Rural Areas, Transnational Labor and Family, EU Citizen Migrants

 - Gender, Race, and Class Politics of Transnational Labor in the EU

 - Italy, Mediterranean Europe, Europe, United States

-I earned my Ph.D. in Anthropology from Emory University (2017).
-I have conducted ethnographic field research on agricultural change, farming livelihoods, and tourism in Central Italy and have presented my work at the Society for Applied Anthropology Annual Conference.
-I currently teach introductory anthropology courses and seminars on the anthropology of Europe at Emory University and Georgia State University.
-I also work as an applied anthropologist specializing in ethnographic research on food and culture.
+Dr. Easton has conducted ethnographic field research on agricultural change, farming livelihoods, and tourism in Central Italy.
+She has taught introductory anthropology courses and seminars on food and culture and the anthropology of Europe at Agnes Scott College, Emory University, and Georgia State University.
+Professor Easton also works as an applied anthropologist specializing in ethnographic research on food and culture.
 Her current research project focuses on the transnational labor underpinning tourism and agriculture in Italy, especially the labor and family networks of women European Union citizen migrants.